 - Esquire magazine Editor-in-Chief David Granger, left, and Publisher Kevin O'Malley, right, pose with actress Jessica Biel at her unveiling as the magazine's 2005 'Sexiest Woman Alive' on Thursday, Oct.
 6, 2005, in New York City.
 (AP Photo/John Smock)

 Here are some things to watch out for:

-- Don’t be vague in your caption and make sure names of people and places are correctly identified and spelled.
+- Don’t be vague in your caption, and make sure names of people and places are correctly identified and spelled.
 Be accurate.
 A photojournalist is a journalist.

-- Do not characterize the content of a picture as beautiful, dramatic, horrifying or in any other such descriptive terms that should be evident in the photograph.
-If it's not evident in the photograph, your telling the reader won't make it happen.
+- Do not characterize the content of a picture as beautiful, dramatic, horrifying or in any other descriptive terms that should be evident in the photograph.
+If it's not evident in the photograph, telling the reader won't make it happen.

 - “Wild Art,” standalones, and day shots are all terms used to describe photographs that are published independently of a written story.
 They often require a more comprehensive caption.
 Some publications even provide small headlines.

 Collecting caption information

 This is the news business, and time counts.
 Photographers often do research and collect the names and spelling of expected participants prior to the event — the internet can be very helpful with this.
 Some will often begin writing their captions in spare moments before or during an event.
 This expedites filing when the event is over.
 At well-organized events, press releases are provided that will include the names of notable participants.